SeanHwangG/test/computer-science/concurrency.md

     assigned to exactly one process

 * Communication
-  * Point to point communication: sender → receiver
+  * Point to point: sender → receiver
-  * collective communication: broadcast, scalability
+  * collective: broadcast, scalability
-  * Synchronous blocking communication: tasks wait until entire communication is complete can't do other work while in progress
+  * Synchronous blocking: tasks wait until entire communication is complete can't do other work while in progress
-  * Asynchronous non blocking communication: tasks do not wait for communication to complete
+  * Asynchronous non blocking: tasks do not wait for communication to complete

 * Agglomeration